videlais/Unofficial-Ink-Cookbook/_chapters/06-alternatives.md

 ## Cycles

 A *cycle* is an alternative that repeats.
-It "cycles" all of entries in order and them starts back at the first element again.
+It "cycles" all of entries in order and then starts back at the first element again.

 Cycles start with the ampersand, `&`.